Lehigh in Costa Rica Summer Internships in Tropical Forest Conservation and Sustainable Development

 Over the past 5 years, most of our participants have received some form of financial support.
 Depending upon whether a student qualifies, the bulk of the cost of the internship (including airfare, accommodations, local transportation, project supplies, and a stipend) will be covered by the Lee Iacocca International Internship Program.
 Other more modest support packages may be available through the EI-STEPS Summer Internship/Research Program or through other entities.
 Students who do not qualify for financial support are billed according to the specific costs associated with each internship (approximately $4200 for the 7-week internship inclusive of airfare, accommodations, local transportation, project supplies, etc.).

-There will be an information session on Tuesday November 29th at 5:10 pm in ST-131.
-If you would like more information about the Lehigh in Costa Rica summer internship program, please contact the program director, Professor Morris (email@example.com) or the Lehigh Study Abroad Office.
+If you would like more information about the Lehigh in Costa Rica summer internship program, please contact the program director, Professor Morris (firstname.lastname@example.org) or the Lehigh Study Abroad Office.
 If you e-mail Prof. Morris, he can enroll you in the Lehigh in Costa RicaCourse Site which has additional information and resources.